ModellingWebLab/WebLab/docs/experiment_runner_rest_api.md

   This should be settable from the Django config so it can be provided as a secret when deployed.

 An error response here means (currently) a small HTML page with an error message in the body.
-We could easily change that to pass back just the message as plain text / markdown / HTML.
 The message may include a Python traceback in rare cases, so some formatting is helpful.

+We could easily change all responses to be consistently JSON formatted data, or anything else sensible.

 ## Get protocol interface (and check syntax)